 Submission of three favorable recommendations from professionals in the field.

-Submission of a written statement of career goals.
+Submission of a written statement of career goals will be reviewed for admission.

-Participation in a personal interview.
+Participation in a personal interview is required.
+Responses to the interview will be evaluated for admission.

-Performance in courses taken post baccalaureate will be taken into consideration for admission to the Mental Health Counseling Program.
+Performance in courses taken post baccalaureate will be taken into consideration for admission to the Clinical Mental Health Counseling Program.

 Counseling Criminal Record Policy Statement: All applicants are advised that in order to complete the program, they must complete internships.
 Most internship facilities do background checks and will not permit the placement of counselor interns with criminal records.
 The Department reserves the right to deny program admission to any applicant if it appears that applicant is unlikely to be able to complete the internship requirement due to a criminal record, thus inhibiting their ability to complete the program.